 Founded in 1971 Abu Dhabi Indian School is a not-for-profit private K-12 school located near Muroor, Abu Dhabi.
 Its overall ADEK rating in 2016 was Good.
-The latest round of ADEK inspections for 2017-18 ended in a reduction in rating to Acceptable.
+After a fall to Acceptable in the 2017-18 inspection round, ADIS returned to a Good rating in 2019-20.

 ADIS's Mission statement says that: